Hemswell Cliff

 Hemswell Cliff is a village and civil parish in the West Lindsey district of Lincolnshire, England.
 It is situated on the A631 road between Caenby Corner and Gainsborough and on the Lincoln Cliff escarpment.
-According to the 2001 Census it had a population of 683.
+The civil parish also includes the western part of the hamlet of Spital-in-the-Street on the A15 road (Ermine Street).
+According to the 2001 Census the parish had a population of 683.